-Drivers required to file SR-22 forms–or the equivalent–with their state’s Department of Motor Vehicles are going to pay more in car insurance.
-The SR-22 form filing does not cost that much, per se, but it indicates the driver committed some form of driving violation.
+Drivers required to file SR-22 forms—or the equivalent—with their state’s Department of Motor Vehicles are going to pay more in car insurance.
+Filing the SR-22 form does not cost that much, per se, but it indicates that the driver committed some form of driving violation.
 This may include DUI, at-fault accidents, driving without a license or insurance, or a lot of traffic tickets in a relatively short amount of time.
-It’s these violations, not the SR-22, per se, that will cause premiums to rise a great deal for as long as the SR-22 requirement is in effect.
-The good news is that SR-22 requirements are temporary so you can expect your rates to go back down in time as well.
+These violations can cause premiums to rise a great deal as long as the SR-22 requirement is in effect.
+The good news is that SR-22 requirements are temporary so you can expect your rates to go back down in time.

 Types of Car Insurance

 Every state requires drivers to carry a minimum amount of Bodily Injury Liability coverage in order to drive.
 If you can only afford the minimum amount, that will affect the cost of your car insurance.
-It’s not a good idea to just carry the minimum in many cases.
-If you’re in a serious crash and you were at fault, not having enough insurance–making you an underinsured motorist–means other parties hurt in the accident can go after your personal assets if your insurance is insufficient to pay their damages.
-This means that you can lose your house, bank accounts, and other assets.
+In many cases, it’s not a good idea to only carry a minimum amount of insurance.
+If you’re in a serious crash and you’re found at fault, not having enough insurance—making you an underinsured motorist—may result in the other party taking legal action if your insurance can’t cover their damages.

 Besides liability insurance, you will likely need collision and comprehensive insurance if you lease your car or are still making payments on it.
 That’s not a state mandate, but typically a requirement of your lease or loan agreement.
 If you own your car outright, you don’t have to carry collision and comprehensive insurance.
-However, you will be out of luck if a collision occurs, and your vehicle is damaged.
-You are responsible for paying repairs out of your own pocket in such a case.
+However, you may be facing a financial loss if a collision occurs, your vehicle is damaged, and you’re responsible for paying for repairs out of your own pocket.

 Understanding How Rates are Set

 One key to knowing how much car insurance costs is to understand how car insurance companies set their rates.
-Besides those already mentioned, other factors could include:
+Besides those already mentioned, other factors that insurers consider can include: